Fames42/IICT-Veracity/README.md

 # IICT-Veracity
 Git where we work to complete "veracity" project
-For more about git and git facilities follow : https://geekbrains.ru/chapters/942
+\nFor more about git and git facilities follow : https://geekbrains.ru/chapters/942